eltac-malik/eltac-malik/README.md

-## Hi there, I'm Eltac, I'm a React developer
+## Hi there, I'm Eltac, I'm a Frontend Engineer

 ### Some of my Projects